Kwek Siew Jin

-Kwek Siew Jin is a Singaporean former civil servant and former rear-admiral who served as Chief of Navy from 1992 to 1996.
+Kwek Siew Jin (Note: Chinese: see Chinese name and romanisations) is a Singaporean former civil servant and former rear-admiral who served as Chief of Navy from 1992 to 1996.

 After leaving the navy in June 1996, Kwek was appointed as managing director of the Singapore Mass Rapid Transit till December 2001.
 Kwek was moved to Singapore Power to serve as its president and chief executive officer, but shortly resigned in December 2003.

 Education

-Kwek attended Serangoon Garden North School for his primary education and Raffles Institution for his secondary and pre-university education.
+Kwek Siew Jin attended Serangoon Garden North School for his primary education and Raffles Institution for his secondary and pre-university education.
 He graduated with a Cambridge School Certificate in 1967.
 In 1971, he was awarded a Singapore Armed Forces (SAF) local scholarship to study electrical engineering at the University of Singapore, and he graduated with a Bachelor of Engineering in 1975.

 Military career

 In February 1969, Kwek enlisted in the SAF, and served as a naval officer in the Republic of Singapore Navy.
 During his career in the navy, Kwek has held the appointments of Commanding Officer, RSS Jupiter; Deputy Head, Naval Logistics (Material); Head, Navy Personnel Department; Head, Naval Operations Department; Fleet Commander; Chief of Staff (Naval Staff).

 Kwek succeeded Teo Chee Hean as the Chief of Navy on 8 December 1992.

 In 1993, Kwek was promoted from the rank of colonel to commodore, before being renamed as rear-admiral later in 1994.
 Kwek was also appointed as board director of Singapore Shipbuilding and Engineering (precursor of ST Marine).
 During his term as chief, Kwek initiated a training programme with Singapore Polytechnic, allowing existing navy engineers and technical officers to be quickly trained locally as marine engineers; and operationalised RSS Bedok, Singapore's first fleet of mine countermeasure vessels.

 On 1 July 1995, Kwek was the first naval officer to be promoted to rear-admiral (two star), equivalent to a major-general.
 Kwek stepped down on 30 June 1996, with Richard Lim Cherng Yih as his successor.